gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   remain intact, while their bodies are replaced, and hide the original bodies by means of extending projects.
 Also, for each stubbed package, a child package with setter routines for each subprogram declaration is created.
-These setters are meant to be used to set the behaviour of stubbed subprograms from within test cases.
+These setters are meant to be used to set the behavior of stubbed subprograms from within test cases.

   Note that subprograms belonging to the same package as the subprogram under